 Warning signs of heat-related illness include the following:

 - An extremely high body temperature (above 103°F)

 - Red, hot, and dry skin with no sweating

 If you notice these or any other troubling signs related to the heat in an elderly relative or loved one, be sure to immediately seek out medical attention.

 It is the responsibility of every elderly care facility to provide a safe environment for its residents and to properly monitor the health and well being of its patients.
 Sadly, during times of high heat, a patient’s health can deteriorate very quickly, causing permanent trauma before proper treatment can be administered.
 In such a case, it can be difficult to ascertain whether the injury was an accident or the result of negligence and/or maltreatment.

 There are strict laws that govern the care of residents in elderly care facilities.
 If your relative or loved one has been the victim of negligence, you need a team of legal professionals that not only specializes in the area of wrongful death and injury cases, but that will also make your case its top priority.
 We know how traumatic it can be to lose a loved one, and we will do everything in our power to make sure that you will be justly compensated.

-Contact the Dallas elderly neglect attorneys at Crowe Arnold & Majors, LLP to schedule a free consultation today.
+Contact a Dallas nursing home abuse lawyer from Crowe Arnold & Majors, LLP to schedule a free consultation today.
 We can be reached at (800) 738-4045.